RylinnM/Tabular-Reinforcement-Learning/README.md

 # Tabular-Reinforcement-Learning
-A collection of several tabular reinforcement learning methods that are implemented from scratch.
+A collection of several tabular reinforcement learning methods implemented from scratch.

 This project contains several implementations of tabular reinforcement learning algorithms, including dynamic programming, Q-learning, SARSA, n-step Q-learning, and Monte Carlo.
 These algorithms are implemented in Python and can be used to train agents to solve various reinforcement learning problems.